 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015.
 It constitutes Collins Seafoods North East Ltd Group's slavery and human trafficking statement for the financial year ending 31st December 2018.
 Of Collins Seafoods North East Ltd Group's wholly-owned subsidiaries, this statement also covers the activities of Collins Seafoods Yorkshire Ltd.

-Collins Seafoods Ltd have a zero-tolerance approach to modern slavery and we are committed to ensuring there is transparency in our own business and in our approach to tackling modern slavery throughout our supply chains.
+Collins Seafoods North East Ltd have a zero-tolerance approach to modern slavery and we are committed to ensuring there is transparency in our own business and in our approach to tackling modern slavery throughout our supply chains.